TheLethalCode/AGV-Task1/README.md

 to handle efficiently.
 So, I divided the pixels into 5*5 grids, effectively reducing the\
 no. of nodes to handle by 25.
 The grids with obstacles are marked as blocked.

-Then I created a matrix storing the details of each grid and implemented the algorithm.
+Then I created a matrix storing the details of each grid and implemented the algorithm\
+with set data type for open list.

 To use this program\
 Clone the repo
 `git clone https://www.github.com/thelethalcode/AGV-Task1.git`\
 Cd into the directory
 `cd AGV-Task1`\
 Make the file
 `make Subtask1`\
 Execute the file with the image name as the argument `.\Subtask1 a.png`

-You need to have opencv2 to be able to execute the file
+You need to have opencv2 to be able to execute the file.